 Watch out for the following activities throughout the exhibition!
 We kindly request you to check our website before your visit for an up-to-date schedule.

-Alongside their monthly read-in actions, the Read-in collective organises a series of ‘Teach-in’s with invited respondents relating to their research.
+Alongside their monthly read-in actions, the Read-in collective organizes a series of “Teach-in”s with invited respondents relating to their research.
 The November session is facilitated by Annie Fletcher on the topic of feminist reading groups.
-Check out www.read-in.info for future dates!

 3–17 December 2011